-Congestion paid by load in a zone is the total difference between what the zonal load pays in congestion charges net of payments to the generation that serves the zonal load, including generation in the zone and outside the zone.
+Congestion paid by load in a zone is the total difference between what the zonal load pays in congestion charges net of payments to the generation that serves the zonal load.

-Table 13-21 shows the congestion offsets paid to load: FTR auction revenue; self scheduled FTR revenue; and the allocation of end of planning year surplus.
-The offset for the 2019/2020 planning period assigns the current surplus revenue at the end of December 2019 to ARR holders.
-Table 13-21 also shows payments by load for balancing congestion and M2M payments.
-The total congestion offset paid to load is the sum of all of those credits and charges.
+Table 13-21 shows the congestion offsets paid to load: the allocation of FTR auction revenue to ARRs; self scheduled FTR revenue; and the allocation of end of planning year surplus.
+The offset for the 2019/2020 planning period assigns the current surplus revenue at the end of September 2019 to ARR holders.
+Table 13-21 also shows payments by load: the allocation of balancing congestion; the allocation of M2M payments.
+The total offset available to load, which is the revenue load receives to offset their congestion charges, is the sum of all of those credits and charges.

-Table 13-21 shows day-ahead congestion and balancing congestion and M2M charges paid by load in each zone.44
+Table 13-21 shows day-ahead congestion and balancing congestion paid by load in each zone, plus the allocation of M2M charges.45

-The zonal offset percentage shown in Table 13-21 is the sum of the congestion related revenues (offset) paid to load in each zone divided by the total congestion payment made by load in each zone.
+The zonal offset percentage shown in Table 13-21 is the sum of the congestion related revenues (offset) paid to load in each zone divided by the total congestion payment made by load in each zone, including M2M payments.

-44 See 2019 State of the Market Report for PJM, Volume 2, Section 11: Congestion and Marginal Losses
+45 See 2018 State of the Market Report for PJM, Volume 2, Section 11: Congestion and Marginal Losses